stjordanis/NetworkDynamics.jl/docs/src/DDEVertex.md

 # Experimental DDE Tutorial

- An `IJulia` [notebook](https://github.com/FHell/NetworkDynamics.jl/tree/master/examples) corresponding to this tutorial is available on GitHub.
+ An `IJulia` [notebook](https://github.com/FHell/NetworkDynamics.jl/tree/master/examples) corresponding to this tutorial will be available on GitHub soon.

 #### Topics covered in this tutorial include:
  * constructing a watts_strogatz graph